JoseCalucag/Stock_Analysis/README.md

 ## Summary
 So, to conclude simply, there's always another way to crack an egg.
 By refactoring a working code, we can find different ways to relay the same results, but in a more impactful and a more efficient way.
 Why look at just one thread of data when you can see a whole days worth of data?
 Why just wait for data when you can impliment methods to make it work faster to provide quicker and up-to-the-minute results?
+We should not accept what can just be done when the resources are out there to create something better.